Category

 Blue indicates a positive value.
 This means the percentage of people in that age group who regularly rely on that media is higher than the overall average.

 Blue bars indicate a higher proportion of respondents who answered they "regularly rely on" that media.
-"Terrestrial TV news/information programs," "Radio," "BS/CS," and "Newspapers/Information Magazines" show particularly strong support from middle-aged and older adults, centered on those in their 50s and 60s.
-In contrast, the two online media groups—"News Curation Sites" and "SNS/Blogs"—along with the three segmented media types—"Sports Media," "Women's Magazines," and "Men's Comic/Game/Anime Magazines"—are primarily supported by younger demographics from teens to those in their 30s.
+"Terrestrial TV news/information programs," "Radio," "BS/CS," and "Newspapers/Information Magazines" show particularly strong support from middle-aged and older adults, centered around those in their 50s and 60s.In contrast, the two online media groups—"News Curation Sites" and "SNS/Blogs"—along with the three segmented media types—"Sports Media," "Women's Magazines," and "Men's Comics/Game/Anime Magazines"—are primarily supported by younger demographics from teens to those in their 30s.

 Let's focus specifically on the "News Curation Sites" group.
 This category includes "Trending/Topic-Based News Sites," "Aggregator Sites," "General News Sites," and "Curation Sites."
-It's evident that support for this group is expanding across a broad age range, not just among those in their 20s, but also among those in their teens to 40s.
+It's evident that support for this group is expanding across a broad age range, not just among those in their 20s, but also among those from their teens to their 40s.

 ■What are the characteristics of people who rely on news curation sites?